Noise: A Flaw in Human Judgment: Critical response

 Noise: A Flaw in Human Judgment received generally positive scores among critics, with praise of the concept, its importance and the depth of analysis as to which it was treated.
 However, common critiques of the book were directed towards its understandability, inconsistency of style, and length.

 In the American Press, The Washington Post reviewed the book as "well-researched, convincing, and practical," and only criticized a lack of consistency in style: "some sentences and sections read like a psychology or statistics textbook, others like a scholarly article, and still others like the Harvard Business Review."
-The New York Times called it "tour de force of scholarship and clear writing"; they found no criticisms.
+The New York Times called it "tour de force of scholarship and clear writing".
 The Financial Times described it as a "humbling lesson in inaccuracy" and compared it to Kahneman's earlier work Thinking, Fast and Slow.
 They also pointed out that Noise: A Flaw in Human Judgment may be more difficult to take for readers than Thinking, Fast and Slow because the former concerns a more narrow problem and therefore has a difficult time reaching the same level of entertainment.
 The Wall Street Journal Magazine listed the book in an "The Nine Best Books of Spring" article.

 In the British press, The Times considered the book a "a rigorous approach to an important topic" and wrote that "anyone who has found the literature on cognitive biases important will find this a valuable addition to their knowledge".
 However, they also included criticism on the consistency, accessibility, and length.
-The Sunday Times, a sister paper to The Times, argued that the book is an "outstanding study" and "a monumental, gripping book" but also wrote that the book is "a hard read if you don’t happen to be a statistician".
-The Economist credited the book's positive tone but criticized that "despite the book’s title, the authors struggled to extract the signal from the noise" and wrote that "a tighter argument would have enhanced the ideas they present".
+The Sunday Times, a sister paper to The Times, argued that the book is an "outstanding study" and "a monumental, gripping book" but also wrote that the book is "a hard read if you don't happen to be a statistician".
+The Economist credited the book's positive tone but criticized that "despite the book's title, the authors struggled to extract the signal from the noise" and wrote that "a tighter argument would have enhanced the ideas they present".
 The Guardian penned that the book is "blunt, half-baked" and says that it "could have been half the length and it would have been a far better book for it".

 Book industry magazines Publishers Weekly and Kirkus Reviews praised the book's practical analysis of noise and bias, but they found the language somewhat over-complicated and dense.